yosuken/MAGRE/README.md

 [categories]
 1.   taxonomy  - remove taxonomically inconsistent contigs based on CAT/BAT result.
 See the original publication for datails.
 2-a. coverage  - remove outlier of coverage.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
-This category is applied to contigs of <25% of the input genome size.
 2-b. tetranuc  - remove outlier of tetranucleotide composition.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
 3-a. virsorter - remove predicted viral contigs.
 This category is applied to >=3kb contigs.
 3-b. terL      - remove predicted viral contigs.
 This category is applied to <10kb contigs.
 3-c. circular  - remove predicted virus or plasmid.
-This category is applied to contigs of <25% of the input genome size.

 [usage]
 $ MAGRE [options] -q <genome fasta file(s)> -c <configuration file> -o <output dir>